cardo-org/Visor.jl/README.md

 end
 ```

-If the task is only interested in checking for shutdown request then the method `is_shutdown(td)` suffice, but in this case remember that other messages in the process inbox are silently discarded.
+If the task is only interested in checking for shutdown request then the method `isshutdown(td)` suffice, but in this case remember that other messages in the process inbox are silently discarded.

 `simple-process.jl`: